How To Choose The Best Thermometer For Your Deep Frying

 1. Polder Digital In-Oven Meat Thermometer

-The base’s display tilts, making it easily read on the countertop or when stuck to the roaster or refrigerator with attractions.
+The base’s display tilts, making it easily read on the countertop or when stuck to the roaster or refrigerator with magnets.
 Its six-inch-long inquiry is tied for the longest we tested, and it comes with one of the stylish pot clips we used.

 Which Thermometer to Use?